 Accentuate a basic wreath with fresh fruit—red and green apples and oranges—for a classic look.

 Use removable adhesive hooks to hang thin boxwood wreaths on the fronts of built-in shelves for added flair.

 Punch of Color

-This sweet living succulent wreath is eye candy indeed.
+This sweet succulent wreath is eye candy indeed.
 Display it as a centerpiece, tie it to the back of a chair, or hang it on an interior wall.
 Mix and match your favorite succulents for great texture.
 With regular watering and bright light, it can live for years.
-Learn how to make this succelent wreath.
+Learn how to make this succulent wreath.

 Soothing hues and luscious textures set the tone for an elegant holiday.
 Chartreuse reindeer moss brightens this wreath.
 Scout out shady corners of your garden for lush mats of moss.
 Supplement with store-bought moss as needed.
-Learn how to make this moss wreath.
+Learn how to make this wreath.